Harp

 The harp is a stringed musical instrument that has individual strings running at an angle to its soundboard; the strings are plucked with the fingers.
 Harps can be played in either a seated or standing position.
 Most commonly, harps are made of wood and are triangular in shape.
 Some have multiple rows of strings and pedal attachments.

-Ancient depictions of harps were recorded in Mesopotamia (now Iraq), Persia (now Iran) and Egypt, and later in India and China.
-By medieval times harps had spread across Europe.
-Harps are found across the Americas; in some regions, they are used in popular folk music traditions.
+Ancient depictions of harps were recorded in Mesopotamia (Iraq), Persia (Iran) and Egypt, and later in India and China.
+By medieval times, harps had spread across Europe.
+Harps are found across the Americas; in some regions, they are used in traditional folk music.
 Distinct designs also emerged from the African continent.
 Harps have symbolic political traditions and are often used in logos, including in Ireland.

 Historically, strings were made of sinew (animal tendons).
-Other materials have included gut (animal intestines), plant fiber, braided hemp, cotton cord, silk, nylon, and wire.
+Other materials have included gut (animal intestines), plant fibre, braided hemp, cotton cord, silk, nylon, and wire.

-In pedal harp scores, double flats and double sharps should be avoided whenever possible.